nayish/regex-workshop/README.md

 ## Step 14 - Prime

-**Step 14 Challenge: (Super Hard) Write a Regular Expression that checks if a given text contains a sequence of x's that is of length that is a prime number**
+**Step 14 Challenge: (Super Hard) Write a Regular Expression that checks if a given text is exactly a sequence of x's that is of length that is a prime number**

 ## Further Challenges